 Have you lost a lost a loved one due to the negligence of another person?

-In the event of a person being fatally injured due to the misconduct of another individual or as a result of a dangerous or defective product malfunctioning, the families and heirs of the deceased may be eligible to file a lawsuit against those who may have been responsible for the death.
+In the event of a person being fatally injured due to the misconduct of another individual or as a result of a dangerous or defective product malfunctioning, the families and heirs of the deceased may be eligible to file a wrongful death lawsuit against those who may have been responsible for their loss.

 With more than $2 BILLION successfully recovered for our clients, GWC’s Chicago wrongful death lawyers can provide the experience and the determination needed to get you the justice that you deserve.